High-dimensional Linear Bandits with Knapsacks: Introduction

 \subsection{Related Literature}

 Bandit with knapsacks problem \citep{badanidiyuru2013bandits,agrawal2014bandits} can be viewed as a special case of online allocation problem, where reward functions are unknown for decision-makers.
-Unlike other resource allocation problems \citep{jiang2020online,balseiro2023best,ma2022optimal}, BwK problem poses strong demands on balancing exploration and exploitation.
-In the face of uncertainty, this trade-off is mainly handled by, e.g., elimination-based algorithms \citep{badanidiyuru2013bandits,badanidiyuru2018bandits}, or UCB \citep{agrawal2014bandits}, or primal-dual algorithms \citep{badanidiyuru2013bandits,li2021symmetry}, which are all guaranteed to be optimal for problem independent settings.
+Unlike other resource allocation problems \citep{jiang2020online,balseiro2023best,ma2024optimal}, BwK problem poses strong demands on balancing exploration and exploitation.
+In the face of uncertainty, this trade-off is mainly handled by, e.g., elimination-based algorithms \citep{badanidiyuru2013bandits,badanidiyuru2018bandits}, or UCB \citep{agrawal2014bandits, liu2022non}, or primal-dual algorithms \citep{badanidiyuru2013bandits,li2021symmetry}, which are all guaranteed to be optimal for problem independent settings.
 In the contextual BwK problem (CBwK), some well-established methods have been proposed, including policy elimination \citep{badanidiyuru2014resourceful} and UCB-type algorithm \citep{agrawal2016linear}, which both originated from contextual bandit problem.
-However, the currently well-known CBwK methods \citep{badanidiyuru2014resourceful,agrawal2016linear} all suffer from $O(\sqrt{d})$ dependence on the dimension in the regret, which hugely confines their applicants to the low-dimensional case.
+Recently, \cite{slivkins2023contextual} summarized a general primal-dual framework for contextual BwK with a regression-based primal algorithm.
+However, the currently well-known CBwK methods \citep{badanidiyuru2014resourceful,agrawal2016linear,slivkins2023contextual} all suffer from at least $O(\sqrt{d})$ dependence on the dimension in the regret, which hugely confines their applicants to the low-dimensional case.
+For example, the $O(d\cdot\sqrt{T})$ regret bound in \cite{agrawal2016linear} and the $O(\sqrt{d\cdot T})$ regret bound in \cite{han2023optimal}.
 The failure of classic CBwK methods for large $d$ strongly motivates us to explore the CBwK problem with high-dimensional contexts, which is frequently encountered in the real world like user-specific recommendations and personalized treatments \citep{bastani2020online}.